aneesazc/NxtJob-Community-App/readme.md

 A Community App where users can post content, receive real-time updates, react to posts, and comment on each other's posts.

+### Check at the end of page to get started locally

 ## Features

 - **User Authentication**: Users can log in and log out of the application.